Board of Directors

 Communications with Independent Members of the Board

-One of his responsibilities is to receive and determine appropriate action on any communications from interested parties that are addressed to the independent directors of the Board.
+One of her responsibilities is to receive and determine appropriate action on any communications from interested parties that are addressed to the independent directors of the Board.

 Please review our Board Mandate for responsibilities of our members of the Board.